 Included in the price of this trip:

-- Arrival and departure transfers to and from the airport in Mendoza.
+- Arrival transfers from the airport to your hotel in Mendoza.

 - Pre & Post climb accommodation in Mendoza in shared rooms on Bed & Breakfast basis (single rooms available for a supplement).